Class schedule below taught By Jerry “Motorman” Palladino New Port Richey (Tampa Bay Area), Florida location

 Riders must have their motorcycle license and have at least 3,000 miles under their belt before taking this class.

-The cost of the class is $175.00.
+The cost of the class is $150.00.
 You can sign up by clicking on your preferred date below or call my toll free number 1-866-868-7433 to reserve your spot in class with a $50.00 non-refundable deposit.
 If you sign up for the class with your deposit and do not show up, you will lose your deposit.
 Many riders are waiting to take my class.
 All riders bring their own bike to my classes.
 If the weather for a specific class date looks to be a washout due to heavy rains, all riders are contacted the day before that class to reschedule.
 If you cannot reschedule, you will receive your 50.00 seat deposit back to you.
+Our class size is a maximum of 12 riders per class.

 What my classes consist of: